Kodcentrum/Scratch-uppgifter-2.0---gammal/vf_bugrace_en/README.md

 ## 2: A finished game

 Here's what the whole script looks like when it's done.
-It need not be exactly the same in all places as long as it works as you want.
+It doesn't need to be exactly the same in all places as long as it works as you want.

 ![Final script](skript-07.png)